 As you begin your search for the best crib mattress, you will notice that the majority of crib mattresses available fall into one of two main categories: innerspring or foam mattresses.
 Below is an overview of both innerspring and foam crib mattresses that delineates both the positive and negatives of each option.

-- Innerspring Crib Mattresses: Innerspring crib mattresses are constructed utilizing a core that is made out of steel coils.
+Innerspring crib mattresses are constructed utilizing a core that is made out of steel coils.
 These steel coils form the structure of the mattress and aid in the stability and sturdiness of the mattress.
-On top of these steel coils, an innerspring crib mattress with have different layers of cushioning that make the mattress more comfortable and appealing.
+On top of these steel coils, an innerspring crib mattress with has different layers of cushioning that make the mattress more comfortable and appealing.
 The quality and type of materials used will be a key factor in the price of an innerspring mattress.
 Commonly used layered cushioning materials on top of the steel coils include polyester, cotton, and foam.
 It is also important to know that many descriptions of innerspring crib mattresses will include the number of coils in the mattress, the coil count, as well as the thickness of the coil, the steel gauge.
 When looking at these descriptions, keep in mind that the higher the number of steel coils used in the construction of the mattress, the more supportive it will be.
 In addition, as you look at descriptions that tell you the thickness of the coil, remember that the lower numbers are a thicker coil.
 One thing that is important to be aware of when looking for an innerspring crib mattress is that some innerspring mattresses can be quite pricey, particularly if they possess a higher coil count.
 In addition, an innerspring crib mattress will likely be heavier than a foam mattress due to the steel coils used in the construction of the mattress.

-- Foam Crib Mattresses: The second common type of crib mattress available is made from foam.
+The second common type of crib mattress available is made from foam.
 Many parents prefer foam crib mattresses because they are considerably lighter than an innerspring mattress.
 The average foam crib mattress weighs anywhere from five to thirteen pounds, while the average innerspring mattress weighs fifteen to thirty pounds.
 This difference in weight can be substantial when changing the sheets on the crib mattress as it will require more exertion and strength to move around.
 Foam crib mattresses are often made from polyurethane, a type of foam resin.
 If you want to select the ideal foam crib mattress for your baby, make sure that the material the foam is made out of does not contain any harmful toxins or chemicals as your baby will be pressed against the mattress frequently and inhaling harmful substances could have adverse effects.
 Look for a natural crib mattress and a crib mattress without flame retardant to ensure you are selecting the best crib mattress for your baby’s well-being.
 It is also ideal to target an organic baby mattress when looking for the best crib mattress for your infant.
 In addition to being more lightweight, foam crib mattresses are also durable.
-However, it is important that you make sure the foam crib mattress is resilient enough to prevent the foam forming to your baby’s face.
+However, it is important that you make sure the foam crib mattress is resilient enough to prevent the foam-forming to your baby’s face.
 To do this, simply press your hand into the mattress and watch the foam to see how quickly it returns to its original form.
 The quicker it returns to its original shape, the better, as this indicates it is resilient.
 In addition to doing this quick test, make sure you read all of the specifications for the crib mattress before deciding on one.
 When looking at its features, look for a crib mattress that has a higher density foam, as this indicates that it is firmer, which is better suited to a baby.

 While innerspring and foam crib mattresses possess different respective benefits and drawbacks if you purchase a high-quality version of either type of mattress it should provide adequate support for your infant or toddler and maintain its form over time.